Manchester Christmas Markets 2023

 Exchange Street, Manchester, M2 7EE

-Festive accommodation in Manchester fills up faster than the Christmas markets!
+Festive accommodation in Manchester fills up faster than the Christmas markets.
 So don’t miss out — book your stay with us today!
-But be sure to join our new Stay Sweet loyalty club first to enjoy 10% off all rates as well as a range of exclusive member benefits you won’t get anywhere else!
+But be sure to join our new members loyalty club first to enjoy 10% off all rates as well as a range of exclusive member benefits you won’t get anywhere else!
 Merry Christmas y’all!